Charles Donald

 Carolyn Battersby

-Since joining UK Government Investments (formerly the Shareholder Executive) in 2011, Carolyn has worked on a range of asset sales and governance projects in the transport, defence and housing sectors.
-She is a Non-Executive Director of Highways England.
+Carolyn Battersby joined UK Government Investments (formerly the Shareholder Executive) in 2011.
+Carolyn has worked on a range of asset sales and governance projects in the transport, energy, defence and housing sectors.
+In 2023 Carolyn was appointed as a Ministry of Defence Non-Executive Director on the board of Defence, Equipment and Support.
+She previously sat on the board of National Highways.

 Andy Butterworth